 Reports meeting these four criteria deliver a timely and more complete picture of state or national forfeiture activity, making it easier for legislators and members of the public to evaluate forfeiture programs.

-Only seven states and the Department of Justice receive an A for producing reports that meet all four criteria.
+Only eight states and the Department of Justice receive an A for producing reports that meet all four criteria.

 Statewide forfeiture reports and agency records are only useful for promoting transparency and accountability to the extent that legislators and members of the public can actually access them.
 And the best way of ensuring that statewide reports and other forfeiture records are easily accessible is to require that they be published online.